hpcc-systems/HPCC-Platform/BUILD_ME.md

 In some cases, users have found that when packaging for Ubuntu, the dpkg-shlibdeps portion of the packaging adds an exceptional amount of time to the build process.
 To turn this off (and to create a package without dynamic dependency generation) do:
     cmake -DUSE_SHLIBDEPS=OFF ../src

-CMake will check for necessary dependencies like binutils, boost regex, cppunit, pthreads, etc. If everything is correct, it'll create the necessary Makefiles and you're ready to build HPCC.
+CMake will check for necessary dependencies like binutils, PCRE2, cppunit, pthreads, etc. If everything is correct, it'll create the necessary Makefiles and you're ready to build HPCC.

 #### NOTE:
 We default to using libxslt in place of Xalan for xslt support.
 Should you prefer to use libxalan, you can specify -DUSE_LIBXALAN on the cmake command line.